 Picking the right editing software is a lot like picking the right car.
-They’ll all get your from A to B, but depending on your tastes and preferences, you might prefer one above the rest.
+They’ll all get you from A to B, but depending on your tastes and preferences, you might prefer one above the rest.

-- Price: $50 a Month
+- Price: $52.99 a Month

-- Pros: consistent updates, multicam editing, tons of online support, customizable interface, dynamic link with other Adobe software
+- Pros: Consistent updates, multi-cam editing, tons of online support, customizable interface, dynamic link with other Adobe software

-Premiere Pro has been around for a while, but since the introduction of the Creative Cloud, Premiere has become the most popular NLE among professional video editors in the world… and rightfully so.
+Premiere Pro has been around for a while.
+But, since the introduction of the Creative Cloud, Premiere has become the most popular NLE among professional video editors in the world—and rightfully so.

-Users can easily send Premiere timelines between the programs when the built-in tools in Premiere won’t do the trick.
+Users can easily send Premiere timelines between these programs when the built-in tools in Premiere won’t do the trick.

-The only negative (or positive, depending on how you look at it) is the fact that if you want an up-to-date copy of Premiere, you must subscribe to the Creative Cloud, which starts at $50 a month.
-This is a good deal if you’re an editor or creative artist, as you likely use programs like Photoshop, Illustrator, After Effects, and Premiere often.
-If you don’t do a ton of editing, it could be a bad deal.
+The only negative (or positive, depending on how you look at it) is the fact that if you want an up-to-date copy of Premiere, you must subscribe to the Creative Cloud, which starts at $52.99 a month.

 Final Cut Pro